fsvieira/zebradb-core/README.md

   * Add support to finit representation of infinity structures (ex: (nat 'x) -> 'x => (nat 'x))
 * 1.0.0 version
   * [ ] Add examples, solve brave puzzle (http://www.mathsisfun.com/puzzles/a-brave-puzzle.html)
+* beta version (new)
+  * [ ] get all examples working,
+  * [ ] get all tests working

+** beta version (2016-03-07) **
+  This version had a few things that I had to rethink, so the changes to the new version are:

+  * The "not" was a not by value and I decided to replace it with a "not exist", this means that I negate a query insted a value.
+I think this kind of not is more versatil and much more clear.
+Also the "not exists" works like a condition and not as part of the result.

+  * The ignore was removed but only becase at this phase I need to get a stable version and than reavaluate the need of the ignore.

+  * Optimize the way data was stored, I implemented version system with immutable data.

 * beta version (2016-03-07)
   * [x] Optimize (solve all [current] tests under 20 seconds, optimal < 2s),
   * [x] Remove duplicated results,